hdzierz/Report_BAF/untitled.md

 * Investigate ways of making Excel datafiles discoverable (e.g., a PFR-wide experiment database, integrating with [iRODS](http://irods.org/), text-mining)
 * On-going development of guidelines via the git model
 * Investigation of Github Enterprise Edition
+* [Milestone 5.3](https://github.com/PlantandFoodResearch/BetterAnalysisFaster/tree/master/doc/milestones/milestone5#milestone-53) embodies the next phase in this project.
+This entails the implementation of a production-level iRODS server instance, with the first official release of the Metalnx interface (version 1.0).
+We have yet to decide if the Globus end-point should reside on this iRODS instance, or be a separate entity.
+* An ontology of data-types and associated concepts will be created to guide metadata management implementation, specifically metadat templates for the Metalnx interface.

 - Continue exploring alternatives for hybrid-cloud adoption
   - Re-evaluate the feasibility of OpenStack